oddpre/christmasFun/README.md

 * Fix the navigation bar. (fixed)

-I simply hadn't worked good enough on this assignment, and I noticed from everyone elses presentation.
+I simply hadn't worked good enough on this assignment, and I noticed from everyone elses presentations.
+I think that was a good motivator to be honest.
 I will stop doing the bare-minimum and put in more effort for next year, that's my goal at least!